Lao people

-The Lao people are a Tai ethnic group native to Southeast Asia, primarily inhabiting Laos and northeastern Thailand.
-They speak the Lao language, part of the Kra–Dai language family, and are the dominant ethnic group in Laos.
-Significant Lao communities also reside in Thailand’s Isan region, where they form a regional majority, as well as in smaller numbers in Cambodia, Vietnam, and Myanmar.
+The Lao people are a Tai ethnic group native to Southeast Asia, who speak the Lao language of the Kra–Dai languages.
+They are the majority ethnic group of Laos, making up 53.2% of the total population.
+The majority of Lao people adhere to Theravada Buddhism.
+They are closely related to other Tai people, especially (or synonymous) with the Isan people, who are also speakers of Lao language, native to neighboring Thailand.

-Culturally and linguistically, the Lao share close ties with other Tai peoples, particularly the Thai.
-The Isan people of Thailand, for instance, are ethnically Lao but nationally Thai.
-Theravada Buddhism is central to Lao identity, shaping cultural practices and social norms, though animist traditions persist, especially in rural communities.
-This syncretism reflects a blend of indigenous beliefs and Buddhist influences.

-Historically, the terms "Lao" and "Laotian" were used ambiguously in Western contexts.
-Before Laos gained independence from France in 1953, both terms often referred broadly to all inhabitants of the region.
-Post-independence, "Lao" typically denotes the ethnic group, while "Laotian" refers to any citizen of Laos, regardless of ethnicity.
-However, inconsistent usage persists internationally, with some sources conflating the terms.
-The Lao people trace their historical roots to the Lan Xang Kingdom (14th–18th century), a major Southeast Asian power that solidified their cultural and political identity.
+Prior to Laos gaining independence from French colonial rule in 1953, the terms "Lao" and "Laotian" were applied interchangeably to all inhabitants of Laos, regardless of their ethnic background.
+Since independence, "Lao" has come to refer specifically to the ethnic group, while "Laotian" denotes any citizen of Laos, irrespective of ethnicity.
+Some countries and international organizations continue to use these terms interchangeably in their demographic statistics.

 Names

-The etymology of the term "Lao" remains uncertain, although it is potentially connected to ethnic groups identified as the "Ai Lao" (Lao: ອ້າຍລາວ, Thai: อ้ายลาว, 哀牢 (Āiláo), Vietnamese: Ai Lao) mentioned in Han dynasty historical records residing in what is now Yunnan Province.
+The etymology of the term "Lao" is potentially connected to ethnic groups identified as the "Ai Lao" mentioned in Han dynasty.
 Tribes descended from the Ai Lao included the Tai tribes that migrated to Southeast Asia.

-According to the French linguist Michel Ferlus (2009), the ethnonym and autonym of the Lao people (ລາວ); nationality of the inhabitants of Laos is formed by the monosyllabization of the Austroasiatic etymon for 'human being' *k.raw.
+According to the French linguist Michel Ferlus (2009), the ethnonym and autonym of the Lao people; nationality of the inhabitants of Laos is formed by the monosyllabization of the Austroasiatic etymon for 'human being' *k.raw.
 The peoples named Lao (lǎo 獠), supposed to be the ancestors of the Lao and some other Tai-Kadai populations, settled in the upper Tonkin and in parts of Yúnnán and Guìzhōu during the reign of the Táng: